-If you type nf.pol, you notice that gp indeed replaced your bad polynomial T by a much better one, which happens to be A. (Small wonder, nfinit internally called polredabs.)
+If you type nf.pol, you notice that gp indeed replaced your bad polynomial T by the better one A. (Small wonder, nfinit internally called polredbest.)
 The second component enables you to switch conveniently to our new polynomial.

-Namely, call θ a root of our initial polynomial T, and α a root of the one that polred has found, namely A. These are algebraic numbers, and as already mentioned are represented as polmods.
+Namely, call θ a root of our initial polynomial T, and α a root of A. These are algebraic numbers, and as already mentioned are represented as polmods.
 For example, in our special case θ and α are equal to the polmods respectively.
 Here we are considering only the algebraic aspect, and hence ignore completely which root θ or α is chosen.